samee99/samee99.github.io/blog/blogs/engineeringagents.md

 The human labor is expensive, hard to replace and varying in motivation/competence.

 **The solution**
 AI agents like Claude Code and coding assistants like Cursor/Github copilot are helping software engineers write code faster.
-Agentic AI (LLM ru)
+Agentic AI (LLM running in a loop with tool calls) can also help design engineers write requirement documents, perform